-The journey to 5G has been like a summer road trip, with choruses of “Are we there yet?” mixed with excited discussions about all the things we’ll do when we get there.
+The journey to 5G has been like a summer road trip, with choruses of “Are we there yet?” mixed with exciting discussions about all the things we’ll do when we get there.
 It’s going to be a long haul, though, as 5G isn’t expected to officially “arrive” for several years.
-What we’ve seen so far is a smattering of 5G handsets on the market and a few tier one operators that have deployed 5G radio access networks.
+What we’ve seen so far is a smattering of 5G handsets on the market and a few tier-one operators that have deployed 5G radio access networks.
 Most operators and consumers, however, are postponing their 5G plans until the future is more certain.
 Sound familiar?

-That doesn’t mean that operators shouldn’t be thinking about 5G.
 In fact, now is the perfect time to be planning for it.
 There are a lot of things that operators can be doing today to prepare for 5G and, at the same time, improve the 4G networks they have right now.
 In particular, operators looking to enhance or replace their existing EPC networks should consider these four aspects in order to simplify their transition to 5G:

 - Seamless support for 5G Radio (NR) and dual-connectivity handsets